 Concord College offers a wide range of extra-curricular enrichment activities that students may choose to participate in.
 These include musical activities such as the choir, orchestra, jazz group and samba drums band, and sporting activities such as archery, badminton, basketball, football and netball.
-The students can help the community through the Charity, Outreach, Amnesty or Eco clubs.
-They can enjoy horse-riding, look after bees, play chess, learn to cook, discuss philosophy, take part in debates, speak Japanese or write computer programs, and many activities besides these.
+The students can help the community through the Outreach, Amnesty or Eco clubs.
+They can enjoy horse-riding, play chess, learn to cook, discuss philosophy, take part in debates, speak Japanese or write computer programs, and many activities besides these.

 Are pupils able to do all the levels of the Duke of Edinburgh’s Award at Concord?

 The Duke of Edinburgh Award aims to provide students with an enjoyable, challenging and rewarding programme of personal development.
 It is a nationally recognized award, valued by universities and employers.
 To gain an award students will need to undertake activities in four sections (volunteering, skill, physical recreation and expedition) and demonstrate improvement through persistence and achievement.
 At Concord we regularly have groups of students completing either Bronze or Silver Awards, and if we have a group who are ready for the challenge of the Gold Award then we would provide them with the help required.

 For a child who enjoys making music, what can Concord offer?